-An uncompromising commitment to achieve specific, measurable, observable, or demonstrable results that exceed its present capability
+An uncompromising commitment to achieve specific, measurable, observable, or demonstrable results that exceed its present capability The Mission of Eagle Mountain-Saginaw Independent School District is to foster a culture of excellence that instills a passion for a lifetime of continuous achievement in every student.

-- Each student will have a dynamic-customized education plan from registration to graduation which contains post-secondary goals and inspires individual success. - 2.
+- 1. Each student will have a dynamic-customized education plan from registration to graduation which contains post-secondary goals and inspires individual success. - 2.
 Each student will be equipped with the innovative technological skills to compete in an ever-changing global society. - 3.
 Each student will be challenged to fulfill the District's high expectations and graduate the District prepared and qualified to succeed in their chosen path(s).

-STRATEGIES
+STRATEGIES S